 Aaron is a Levite anointed by God Himself to be the first High Priest and serve for the Tabernacle of God along with his descendants.
 He has positive attributes that made God choose him and his people to be His workers.
 But this great man was not all that perfect.

-Let us find out how Aaron is People Just Like You.
+Let us find out how Aaron is People Just Like Us.

 Aaron’s Back story